Grand Island Sexual Abuse Lawyer

-If you, a loved one or a child has suffered sexual abuse, contact a Nebraska sexual abuse lawyer.
-A personal injury lawyer could be patient with you and your needs, all whilst ensuring that you receive the justice you deserve.
+If you or a loved one has suffered sexual abuse, contact a Grand Island sexual abuse lawyer.
+Our compassionate personal injury lawyers at Inkelaar Law could be patient with you and your needs, all whilst ensuring that you receive the justice you deserve.

 Sexual Abuse Claims

 Filing a claim for sexual abuse in civil court allows you to recover compensation, which is typically not available under the criminal system.
 It can help you seek the justice you deserve if a criminal court found your abuser not guilty.
-Speak to a Nebraska sexual abuse lawyer to learn more about your options.
+Speak to an experienced attorney to learn more about your options.

-A Nebraska Sexual Abuse Attorney is Here to Help
+A Grand Island Sexual Abuse Attorney is Here to Help

 Sexual abuse victims often face many challenges physically, emotionally, and financially.
 Sexual abuse can severely impact a person for a lifetime.
-If you have been impacted, a sexual abuse lawyer could offer you critical support and guidance during this difficult time.
-They could also help you pursue a civil lawsuit against your attacker.
-Their job is to ensure that you receive justice for your pain and suffering.
+If you have been impacted, a Grand Island sexual abuse lawyer at Inkelaar Law could offer you critical support and guidance during this difficult time.
+We could also help you pursue a civil lawsuit against your attacker.
+Our attorney’s job is to ensure that you receive justice for your pain and suffering.